tidalcycles/vim-tidal/README.md

 ## `tidalvim` and `tidal` ##

-This plugin comes with two Bash scripts: `tidal` and `tidalvim`.  `tidal` fires up GHCi and loads a bootstrap file for Tidal.
+This plugin comes bundled with two Bash scripts: `tidal` and `tidalvim`.

+`tidal` fires up GHCi and runs a bootstrap file that loads Tidal up.
 You can even use it standalone (without Vim) by simply running `tidal` from your shell.

 ```
 $ tidal